sanja7s/JJ/readme.md

 - [License](#license)

 ## Background
-To make work easier, we choose to reproject all the data to WGS 84 / UTM zone 32N EPSG:32632, as it is easier to work in meter units.
+All the geospatial data in this project are reprojected to [WGS 84 / UTM zone 32N EPSG:32632](http://pacificprojections.spc.int/32632), as it is the default for Italy and it works in meter units.

-EPSG:32632 info: Area of use: Between 6°E and 12°E, northern hemisphere between equator and 84°N, onshore and offshore.
-Algeria.
-Austria.
-Cameroon.
-Denmark.
-Equatorial Guinea.
-France.
-Gabon.
-Germany.
-Italy.
-Libya.
-Liechtenstein.
-Monaco.
-Netherlands.
-Niger.
-Nigeria.
-Norway.
-Sao Tome and Principe.
-Svalbard.
-Sweden.
-Switzerland.
-Tunisia.
-Vatican City State.

-Coordinate system: Cartesian 2D CS.
-Axes: easting, northing (E,N).
-Orientations: east, north.
-UoM: m. http://pacificprojections.spc.int/32632

 ## Install